zmarket/silverstripe-angularjs-modeladmin/README.md

 ## Create a Product Catalog

-Login to the CMS and create page using the `Product Catalog` page type.
+Login to the CMS.

+Create a new page at `/catalog` using the `Product Catalog` page type.

 Add some products via the `Products` ModelAdmin.